In this page...

 LDY (LoaD Y register)

-Affects Flags: N Z
+Affects flags: N Z

 Mode Syntax Hex Length Cycle

-Immediate LDY #$44 $A0 2 2
+Immediate LDY #$BE $A0 2 2

-Zero Page LDY $44 $A4 2 3
+Zero Page LDY $BE $A4 2 3

-Zero Page,X LDY $44,X $B4 2 4
+Zero Page,X LDY $BE,X $B4 2 4

-Absolute LDY $4400 $AC 3 4
+Absolute LDY $BEEF $AC 3 4

-Absolute,X LDY $4400,X $BC 3 4+
+Absolute,X LDY $BEEF,X $BC 3 4+

 + add 1 cycle if page boundary crossed